Events & Exhibitions / GAM

 A JOURNEY AGAINST THE TIDE Italian Art 1920–1945

-on the Collections Giuseppe Iannaccone, GAM, and Musei Reali of Turin in favor of the Fondazione Piemontese per la Ricerca sul Cancro
+Works from the Collections of Giuseppe Iannaccone, GAM, and Musei Reali in favor of the Fondazione Piemontese per la Ricerca sul Cancro

 curated by Annamaria Bava, Riccardo Passoni, Rischa Paterlini